soccertrack/funfacts/README.md

 ```

 ### 45. Atomics features
-Javascript Atomics is recent feature of Javascript.
-This set of API is similar to C11's **stdatomic.h**.
-This set of Atomics API is ensuring synchronization with **SharedArrayBuffer**.
-This is built for environment with multiple threads such as Web Worker to use Shared resources and be synchronized.
+JavaScript Atomics is a recent feature in JavaScript, resembling C11's stdatomic.h API.
+Atomics provides a set of APIs that ensure synchronization with SharedArrayBuffer.
+It's designed for environments with multiple threads, like Web Workers, enabling the use of shared resources while maintaining synchronization.
 The APIs:

 - Atomics.add(typedArray, index, value)
 - Atomics.sub(typedArray, index, value)